duanetoler/RunCLISHcommand/README.md

 3. VSX Virtual Systems

-VSX VS must be defined as a host.
+Each VSX VS must be defined as a host.
 These hosts get two variables applied:
 * vs_id: the virtual system ID number
 * vsx_host: the name of the VSX cluster group (or single VSX gateway host)